 PE (outdoor activities, sports and fitness)

-Independent Research and Community Projects.
+Independent Community and Personal Projects.

 ...with integrated outdoor education and practical learning...

-Once a week students will attend the Wilderness Centre, our outdoor education zone high up above the River Severn valley on the edge of the Forest of Dean, for a whole day of lessons in an outdoor setting.
+Once a week students will attend the Wilderness Centre, our outdoor education centre high up above the River Severn valley on the edge of the Forest of Dean, for a whole day of lessons in an outdoor setting.

 Any topic which would benefit from an outdoor venue will be taught at the centre, but initially students focus on Art, PE, creative writing as part of English, Biology and physical Geography.
 These subjects lend themselves particularly well to the stunning setting at the centre and to the facilities available.